 Check Cashing and Money Transmission - Financial Regulation

-- 2% of the face amount of the payment instrument or $3, if the payment instrument is issued by the federal government or a state or local government;
+- The greater of 2% of the face amount of the payment instrument or $3, if the payment instrument is issued by the federal government or a state or local government;

-- 10% of the face amount of a payment instrument or $5, if the payment instrument is a personal check;
+- The greater of 10% of the face amount of a payment instrument or $5, if the payment instrument is a personal check;

-- 4% of the face amount of the payment instrument or $5, for any other payment instrument; and
+- The greater of 4% of the face amount of the payment instrument or $5, for any other payment instrument; and/or

-- And a one-time membership fee that may not exceed $5.
+- A one-time membership fee that may not exceed $5.

 The Commissioner of Financial regulation has created a convenient brochure to help consumers better understand the check cashing fee structure under Maryland law.